 - Weight: 4.3 oz

-Duct tape has so many uses; it would probably take a whole book just to go through the possibilities.
-Here is a short list of the things you can do with Gods gift to man…Duct tape!
+Duct tape has so many uses; it would take a book to list all of the possibilities.
+Here’s a short list of things you can do with Gods gift to man…Duct tape!

 - Create a first aid sling

 - Create arrow fletching

 Zip ties have uses similar to Paracord but are better suited for some things because of their rigid and seemingly unbreakable strength.
 Here are just a few things you can use our zip ties for.